David Dvořák

-David Dvořák (born June 5, 1992) is a Czech mixed martial artist.
-A professional since 2010, he currently competes in the Flyweight division in the Ultimate Fighting Championship (UFC).
-As of December 19, 2022, he is #10 in the UFC flyweight rankings.
+David Dvořák (born June 5, 1992) is a Czech professional mixed martial artist.
+He competed in the Flyweight division in the Ultimate Fighting Championship (UFC).

 Background

-During his professional career in combat sports, he graduated in 2015 with a Bachelor's degree in Sports Management from the University of Hradec Kralove.
+During his professional career in combat sports, he graduated in 2015 with a bachelor's degree in Sports Management from the University of Hradec Králové.
 In addition to his studies, he had to combine training with his job to earn a living and prepare for fights.
 For three years he worked as a construction engineer in highway construction and for five years he worked as a gravedigger, following his father's example.
 His past as a gravedigger is reflected in his nickname "Undertaker".

 In his spare time, he enjoys recreational shooting, chess, gardening, and animals.
 He has had a positive relationship with the latter since childhood, having grown up on a farm surrounded by farm animals.
 He now keeps a domestic cat of the Sphynx breed.
 Before combat sports, he played competitive chess, in which he competed in the junior chess league until the age of seventeen.

 Mixed martial arts career

 Early career

 He started with MMA in 2009 in Valetudo club in Hradec Králové.
 He had his first professional fight at the age of 18 in 2010, when he lost on points to Filip Mack.
-Dvořák would then compile a 17-3 record fighting across various Czech regional promotions.
+Dvořák would then compile a 17–3 record fighting across various Czech regional promotions.
 Now he trains in clubs TopAtlet and All Sports Academy.
 His main coaches are Patrik Kincl, Jan Maršálek and Lukáš Chotěnovský.
 Apart from domestic clubs, he has also gained experience abroad.
 He has attended training camps in London, Poland, and Thailand, where he spent six months training with clubs such as Team Quest, Phuket Top Team and Tiger Muay Thai.